CCHS-Melbourne/ESPlant/STM_Firmware/README.md

 # Build Dependencies

-"gcc-arm-none-eabi" toolchain, newlib, GNU make.
+"gcc-arm-none-eabi" toolchain, newlib, GNU make, openocd for uploading.

-On Debian/Ubuntu the packages to install are `build-essential`, `gcc-arm-none-eabi`, `libnewlib-arm-none-eabi`, and `binutils-arm-none-eabi`.
+> sudo apt-get install build-essential gcc-arm-none-eabi libnewlib-arm-none-eabi binutils-arm-none-eabi openocd

 Development versions were:
 * gcc 4.9.3 (4.9 series or newer recommended as some 4.9 features are used to fit the current firmware inside 16kB of flash.)